 Overall the album does a good job on touching upon most of the band’s most recognizable trademarks.
 With that in mind the opener “Darker Thoughts” is an immaculate introduction into and even summery of Obsidian.

 The song opens the album with Nick Holmes’ gorgeous melodic into accompanied with acoustic guitar, piano and strings, before everything explodes in a “Enchantment” vein.
 What we get from there on is mixture of melodic vocals, harsh grows, catchy riffs and symphonic elements.
 First single follows in a very Icon manner with riffs and simple guitar leads that are as infectious as can be.
 If first couple of songs were nods to Icon and Draconian Times, then second single “Ghost” is heavily inspired by the album that came after the two, One Second and song “Say Just Words”, in particular.
-That means that it’s driven by simple almost disco kick-drum beat with massive Sisters Of Mercy vibe and touches and guitar leads that could’ve been recorded by The Mission or Dead Cult in early 80’s.
-Sandwiched between the between massive “Fall From Grace” and equally heavy “The Devil Embraced”, the song does stand out, but not as much as you’d think, thanks to numerous elements that tie it better with the two songs and the album in general.
+That means that it’s driven by simple almost disco kick-drum beat with massive Sisters Of Mercy vibe and guitar leads that could’ve been recorded by The Mission or Dead Cult in early 80’s.
+Sandwiched between the massive “Fall From Grace” and equally heavy “The Devil Embraced”, the song does stand out, but not as much as you’d think, thanks to numerous elements that tie it better with the two songs and the album in general.
 First of all, the overall sound, the sharpness of the guitars in the chorus and mid-section matches that of the rest of the album.
 Also, the drums on “Ghosts” are diverse and actually complex, despite being driven by simple disco rhythm.
 As such this song might be heavily inspired by “Say Just Word” or even “Erased”, but its approach makes it fit well on this album.

 The same goes for the likes of “Ending Days” and “Hope Dies Young”, where bands revisits second half of 00’s, an interesting period.
 Thanks to overall sound and cleverly arranged elements these songs fit onto the album as well as any other.